-Assumption Risk Level of Uncer- tainty Reasons and Financial Impact of Uncertainty Opening Debt: The opening debt of \$1,979 million is made up of; Actual opening debt differs from forecast.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty Opening Debt: The opening debt of \$2,039 million is made up of; Actual opening debt differs from forecast.
 Low Council's debt requirements are well understood and closely managed.
-It is unlikely that opening debt will be significantly \$226 million of equity investments, mainly in CCTOs (Vbase \$187 million), different to forecast. \$671 million of money borrowed for on-lending, (in accordance with the Council's Liability Management Policy), \$988 million of capital works and earthquake related borrowing.
-There is an additional \$99 million bor- rowed internally from the Capital Endowment Fund. • \$94 million finance lease (Civic Building).
+It is unlikely that opening debt will be significantly different to forecast. • \$239 million of equity investments, mainly in CCTOs (Vbase \$187 million), \$643 million of money borrowed for on-lending, (in accordance with the Council's Liability Management Policy), \$1,063 million of capital works and earthquake related borrowing.
+There is an additional \$89 million borrowed internally from the Capital Endowment Fund. • \$94 million finance lease (Civic Building).
 Investment related Return on investments.
-Interest received on cash and general funds invested is projected to be 0.66% for 2020/21.
+Interest received on cash and general funds invested is projected to be 0% for 2020/21.
 Interest rates will vary from those projected.
 Low Financial impact is unlikely to be significant.
-The internal return on the Capital Endowment Fund is calculated at 3.36% for 2020/21.
+The internal return on the Capital Endowment Fund is calculated at 3.19% for 2020/21.
 Almost all of the Fund is internally borrowed at agreed fixed rates in lieu of external ratepayer borrowing.
 CCTO income.
 CCHL will deliver dividend income at the levels forecast in this Plan.
 CCHL will deliver a lower than projected dividend and Council will need to source alternate funding.
-Low CCTOs are monitored by their Statements of Intent and a quarterly reporting process.
+High CCTOs are monitored by their Statements of Intent and a quarterly reporting process.
 Returns are expected to continue as forecast in this Plan.
 Should additional dividend income be received the level of borrowing forecast in this plan will be reduced.
 Tax planning.
 The Council (parent) will be operating at a tax loss for the period covered by this Plan due to the availability of tax deductions on some Council expenditure.
 This allows the Council's profit-making subsidiaries to make payments (known as subvention payments) to Council instead of tax payments.
-It has been assumed that sufficient profits will be made within the wider group to ensure that subvention receipts are available.
+Due to COVID-19 it has been assumed that insufficient profits will be made within the wider group to enable any subvention receipts to be available.
 Subvention payments will be lower than planned.
-Moderate CCTOs are monitored by the Statement of Intent and a quarterly performance reporting process.
+Nil CCTOs are monitored by the Statement of Intent and a quarterly performance reporting process.
 Returns are expected to continue as forecast in this Plan.